jakobii/Floss/README.md

-# Inquiry Powershell Module
+# The Inquiry Powershell Module
-A remarkable powershell module for manipulating data that is writen in a functional manner and is made with Love ❤️
+A remarkable powershell module that focuses on finding smart ways to manipulating data.
+Its written in a functional manner and is made with Love ❤️

 ## Get Started
 ```powershell